Effective and Imperceptible Adversarial Textual Attack via Multi-objectivization: Experiments

 \subsection{Results and Analysis}

-Table~\ref{tab:main_results} presents the attack performance of HydraText and the baselines in terms of success rate, modification rate, semantic similarity, and query number.
+Table~\ref{tab:main_results} presents the attack performance of HydraText and the baselines in terms of success rate, modification rate, semantic similarity, and query number. {

+Additionally, on each dataset, we utilized the Wilcoxon signed-rank test (with significance level $p= 0.05$) to determine whether the differences between the test results were significant. }

 The first observation from these results is that compared to the baselines, HydraText performed consistently better in crafting imperceptible attacks.
-Specifically, on \textit{all} datasets, it dominated \textit{all} the baselines in terms of modification rate and semantic similarity, indicating the necessity of directly optimizing attack imperceptibility during the search for AEs.
+Specifically, on \textit{all} datasets, it significantly outperformed \textit{all} the baselines in terms of modification rate and semantic similarity, indicating the necessity of directly optimizing attack imperceptibility during the search for AEs.
 More importantly, such performance was achieved without compromising on attack success rates.
 In general, HydraText could achieve quite competitive attack success rates compared to the baselines.
-For example, in score-based setting, on 9 out of 15 datasets, HydraText achieved the highest success rates, which is the most among all the approaches.
+For example, in score-based setting, on 12 out of 15 datasets, HydraText achieved the highest success rates, which is the most among all the approaches.
 Notably, when attacking BERT/WordLSTM/WordCNN on the IMDB dataset, HydraText achieved 100/99.90/99.90 success rates.
-In decision-based setting, on all the 15 datasets, HydraText achieved higher success rates than GADe.
-We speculate that the reason for the strong attacking ability of HydraText is its integration of multiple types of solution variations (textual perturbations), enabling the algorithm to explore a much larger neighborhood solution space than the baselines which generally only use one type of solution variation.
+In decision-based setting, on all the 15 datasets, HydraText achieved significantly higher success rates than GADe.
+We speculate that the reason for the strong attacking ability of HydraText is its integration of multiple mutation operators, enabling the algorithm to explore a much larger neighborhood solution space than the baselines which generally only use one type of mutation.